 Remember if you are planning on taking Moby to a competition, they will be using a field control system.

 You will need to create your project using the Competition Template example project.

 For more information on using example projects, view these articles from the VEX Library:

 Adding V5 Sensors

 Moby’s chassis has been designed to easily add any of the V5 Sensors.
 The Tipping Point game robot rules allow up to 8 motors as well as pneumatics.
 This allows for plenty of customization to your Moby Hero Bot.

-For more information on V5 Sensors, view this section of the Knowledge Base.
+For more information on V5 Sensors, view this section of the VEX Library.

 You can also view this article on Virtual Moby used in VRC Virtual Skills to see examples of how sensors can be added to Moby.